42 minute read

 Finally, we can choose what type of semantics we want to have when it comes to updates.
 In session semantics, updates to a file are pushed to the server when a file is closed.
 When a file is opened, the cache is skipped and the file content is pulled from the server.
 Alternatively, we can have periodic updates.
 In this case, the client will either write back data to the server periodically, or the server will send cache invalidation messages to the client periodically.

 The empirical data was as follows.
 The authors noticed that 33% of file access were writes, and 66% were reads.
 75% of files were open less than 0.5 seconds, and 90% of files were open less 10 seconds.
 20-30% of data was deleted within 30 seconds, and 50% of data was deleted within five minutes.
-They also noticed that file sharing was relatively rare.
+They also noticed that concurrent writes (file sharing) was relatively rare.